Stitch-a-Demo: Video Demonstrations from Multistep Descriptions: dataset

 After obtaining the summaries, we feed \JW{$N=2/3/4$} procedures from similar tasks to the language model and ask it to create a novel procedure, following all the desired constraints of realism and correctness.
 We show the prompt for $N=3$ and for three different domains respectively here:

 Overall, our language model prompts ensure good-quality weakly supervised data; the effectiveness is also shown in Sec.~\ref{sec:results}.

 \textbf{\modelname-VD dataset curation.} In VidDetours's~\cite{detours} manual annotation, for two videos $V_1, V_2 \in \mathcal{C}$, the annotation specifies a time $t$ in $V_1$ where a user asks $Q$ to take a detour to time window $[t_2, t_3]$ in $V_2$. $Q$ is a natural language question like \textit{``Can we substitute garlic with shallots?"}.
 We use $Q$, $t$, and $[t_2, t_3]$ to choose procedure steps from $V_1$ and $V_2$. \JW{Since there exists a procedure step $r'$ after time $t_2$ in $V_2$ that answers $Q$, ensuring $r' \in R$ implies $v_i \in V_1$ and $v_{i+1} \in V_2$ for some $i$.} This process can be extended to create a procedure with ground truth containing more videos.
-Note that the dataset has many distinct annotations with both $V_1 \rightarrow V_2$ and $V_2 \rightarrow V_1$ detours, thus reducing the number of distinct videos in a sample in $\mathcal{D}_d$, see Sec.~\ref{sec:implementation} for statistics.
-All the procedures in $\mathcal{D}_d$ are manually verified for correctness.
-This process leverages the annotation effort in \cite{detours} to create a clean testing set, with minimal manual verification efforts.
+Note that the dataset has many distinct annotations with both $V_1 \rightarrow V_2$ and $V_2 \rightarrow V_1$ detours, thus reducing the number of distinct videos in a sample in $\mathcal{D}_d$, see Sec.~\ref{sec:implementation} for statistics. \JWCam{To ensure the correctness of the procedures in $\mathcal{D}_d$, we manually verified text-visual step alignment, object-state consistency, and that the video shows the target procedure.} This process leverages the annotation effort in \cite{detours} to create a clean testing set, with minimal manual verification efforts.

 \KA{Note that we cannot use the evaluation dataset in Recipe2Video~\cite{recipe2video} (RecipeQA~\cite{recipeqa} and Tasty videos~\cite{tastyvideos}) since they do not have ground truth annotations; they compare heuristics like abrupt info gain and visual relevance.}